dhvfanny/AudioClassification/README.md

-# BreathDetection
+# AudioClassification
-Breath Detection in Python
+Audio Classification in Python

 ## Dependencies
 The code is tested to work under Python 2.7.
 It will probably work under Python 3+ too.